onqtam/headjack/docs/quotes_and_notes/UNSORTED.md

-████████████████████████████████████████████████ REAL TODO:

-████████████████████████████████████████████████ page organization:

-████████████████████████████████████████████████ Notes from the 2nd half of November

-100 ways to describe Headjack:
-- not engineered for a % of the market - engineered for the entire market
-- cheaper, faster, better
-- Headjack's block/content explorer is the next Google
-- the real cloud - beyond physical hosts
-- Moving everyone on a shared identity layer needs to happen only once.
-It's a matter of time.
-Why not simply look at the best protocol in terms of merits and shoot with it?
-- Lets create the theoretically most secure and scalable solution to this problem.
-- Lets tell the best story of why it's necessary.
-- And let's not botch the tokenomics.
-- The timestamp machine
-- The universal network effect
-- Untransferrable property rights for data
-- fixing competition in media

 - "the successor to E-mail" in what really is headjack An extension of email
 Extending email to a broadcasting protocol